nofeet/million-dollar-homepage-checker/README.md

 How many of the advertised websites on The Million Dollar Homepage are still up?

+[TODO: generate report of results and create an updated bitmap that blacks out the dead sites.]

 ##### USAGE

 First, get all the required Python packages: